 Eurostat’s service for journalists

 Statistics make news and they are essential to many reports, features and in-depth analyses.
 Printed media, as well as radio, television and online information services, use Eurostat data intensively.
 Eurostat’s press office puts out user-friendly news releases on a key selection of data covering the EU, the euro area, the EU Member States and their partners.
 All Eurostat news releases are made available free-of-charge on Eurostat’s website at 11 a.m. (central European time).
-In 2016 there were 262 news releases published, of which156 were based on monthly or quarterly euro-indicators; the other 106 news releases covered major international events and important Eurostat publications.
-Journalists wishing to obtain, on the day of publication, news releases or our weekly release calendar by e-mail in German, English or French, should contact Eurostat’s press office by phone (+352) 4301 33444 or e-mail firstname.lastname@example.org.
+Journalists wishing to obtain, on the day of publication, news releases or our weekly release calendar by e-mail in German, English or French, should contact Eurostat’s press office by phone (+352) 4301 33408 or e-mail email@example.com.

 Eurostat’s media support service is dedicated to professional journalists and provides data extractions and explanations of Eurostat’s statistics.
 The very best is done to answer media requests as quickly as possible in order for journalists to meet their deadlines.
 Journalists can contact the media support team for information on news releases and to obtain Eurostat statistical data by phone (+352) 4301 33408 or by e-mail firstname.lastname@example.org.

 Eurostat institutional support

 The Eurostat Institutional Support service is dedicated to staff members of all EU Institutions and services.
 To obtain statistical data, advice on statistical analysis or answers to any other questions on Eurostat products and services, please contact us at (+32) 229 71493 or ESTAT-INSTITUTIONAL-SUPPORT@ec.europa.eu